psdCcc/Real-time-monitoring/Source/Embedded-part/DHT11/Readme.md

 > The temperature and humidity data of DHT11 is expressed in binary digital.
 > Before sending one bit, DHT11 will pull down the DOUT pin for 50us.
 > The complete data includes 40 bits (5 bytes).
-They are: **1 bit humidity integer part +
+They are: **1 byte humidity integer part +
-> 1 bit humidity decimal part + 1 bit temperature integer part + 1 bit temperature decimal part + 1 bit check sum.**
+> 1 byte humidity decimal part + 1 byte temperature integer part + 1 byte temperature decimal part + 1 byte check sum.**